How to apply – International

 - If English is not their first language, each prospective pupil is also required to sit an English exam.

 - For applications to the Junior School, prospective pupils must sit entrance examinations in English and Maths.

 Our policy is to apply the criteria in the Admissions Policy to all pupils and potential pupils regardless of any disability of which we are aware, subject to our obligation to make reasonable adjustments so as not to put any pupil at a substantial disadvantage when compared to others.
 Whilst we do not have a specialist unit, we accommodate children with Additional Educational Needs (AEN) as far as we are able.

 Where pupils have a diagnosed additional need, a copy of the most current educational psychologist’s report is required.
 A meeting will usually be arranged with our own Head of Additional Needs in order to assess the level of support needed, and whether or not we are in a position to provide it.

 Parents are asked to provide copies of the two most recent school reports for each child.

 Assuming the assessment deems it suitable, a formal offer of a place is sent to parents along with the Parent’s Contract.
 Should they choose to take up the offer, parents respond by accepting the place in writing, completing the joining instructions and paying a non-refundable deposit (100% of one term’s fees).
 The first term’s fees are due on the first day of term.

 Step 6 – visa application

-As St Edmund’s has Highly Trusted Status, we can accept in-country applications whilst the application for a Tier 4 visa is pending with the UK Border Agency.
+As St Edmund’s has Highly Trusted Status, we can accept in-country applications whilst the application for a visa is pending with the UK Border Agency.
 Obtaining the CAS from the school is only one part of the visa application process, however.
-Pupils seeking a Tier 4 visa should ensure that they are aware of the visa requirements and are able to demonstrate that they have the required supporting documentation available for the school to see before the CAS is issued.
+Pupils seeking a visa should ensure that they are aware of the visa requirements and are able to demonstrate that they have the required supporting documentation available for the school to see before the CAS is issued.
 There is a visa administration fee of £50.00.